Tuition and Financial Aid

 - Greater than $120,000 | 55 students

-Families of students in the class of 2025 are encouraged to complete a financial aid application on or after October 1st of their 8th grade year.
-Applications received by December 31st will be provided priority consideration, and families will receive a formal decision prior to enrolling their student at Carmel Catholic High School.
+Families of students entering Carmel Catholic as freshmen are encouraged to complete a financial aid application on or after October 1 of their student's 8th-grade year.
+Applications received by December 31 will be prioritized, and families will receive a formal decision before enrolling their student at Carmel Catholic High School.

 Current & Transfer Families

-Families of current Carmel Catholic High School students, along with those of registered transfer students, are encouraged to complete a financial aid application by April 1st.
-Financial applications received by this date will be provided priority consideration, and families should expect notification of a formal decision in early June.
+Families of current Carmel Catholic High School students, along with those of registered transfer students, are encouraged to complete a financial aid application by April 1.
+Financial applications received by this date will be prioritized, and families should expect notification of a formal decision in early June.

 Financial Aid Counseling

 No matter your prospective student's age or grade level, our team of professionals is available to assist families in navigating the financial aid process and preparing for a future at Carmel Catholic.
-Opportunities for in-person counseling sessions, as well as virtual meetings, are available on most weekdays during business hours.
+Opportunities for in-person counseling sessions and virtual meetings are available on most weekdays during business hours.

 Apply for Financial Aid